Helping people combat choice paralysis & plan their free time efficiently

 Context

-People have trouble deciding how to spend their free time due to choice paralysis and FOMO.
+Young people have trouble deciding how to spend their free time due to choice paralysis and FOMO.

-People have trouble deciding how to spend their free time due to choice paralysis and FOMO.
+Young people have trouble deciding how to spend their free time due to choice paralysis and FOMO.

 As someone who has spent years in LA and NYC, it feels like there's a million places I could go on the weekends.
 I wondered how others decide what to do with their precious free time.

-So, I conducted interviews.
+So, I conducted interviews and collected insights.

 Preliminary interviews